 If you are diagnosed with severe, symptomatic aortic stenosis, meaning that the valve narrowing is significant and that symptoms are present, your cardiologist will recommend treatment.
 And, treatment is absolutely necessary.

-“Aortic stenosis is a deadly disease,” Dr. Kim said.
+“Aortic stenosis is a deadly disease,” Dr. Hatch said.
 “Once patients with severe aortic stenosis develop symptoms related to their valve disease, these patients have a survival rate as low as 50% at 2 years and 20% at 5 years without aortic valve replacement.”

 While medicine can help with the symptoms, it cannot reverse or treat the disease.
 Some of the medicines that your doctor may prescribe include diuretics to manage fluid overload and beta blockers to help control your blood pressure.
 Your doctor may also recommend medication to control your cholesterol and help slow the progression of aortic stenosis.

-“Aortic stenosis represents a mechanical problem that needs a mechanical fix,” Dr. Kim said.
+“Aortic stenosis represents a mechanical problem that needs a mechanical fix,” Dr. Hatch said.
 “Ultimately, patients suffering from severe, symptomatic aortic stenosis require replacement of their aortic valve, which can either be accomplished via open heart surgery or via a catheter-based procedure.”

 Before 2011, patients would likely have open-heart surgery to replace the damaged valve.
 Surgical aortic valve replacement, shortened to SAVR, is likely what you imagine when thinking about open-heart surgery.
 The surgeon cuts open your chest to get access to the heart to put the new valve in place while you are under general anesthesia.
 It can take anywhere from 2 to 3 months for you to start feeling like yourself.